 Dr Goh - medical doctor, entrepreneur and the author of the iconic 1972 novel, If We Dream Too Long - died of pneumonia in Vancouver, Canada, last Sunday.
-A prolific writer, his themes ranged from interracial marriages to the Japanese Occupation.
+A prolific writer, his themes new talent competition, The X Factor, the American version of the top-rated British show.